 What is a Development Consent Order?

-A Development Consent Order (DCO) is a piece of legistation that gives authority to East West Rail Company (EWR Co) to build the new railway.
+A Development Consent Order (DCO) is a piece of legislation that gives authority to East West Rail Company (EWR Co) to build the new railway.
 The DCO process is for major projects, so it would grant consent for the entire Project, combining multiple approvals into one document.

 Before we can start building the final section of East West Rail – which involves a new railway between Bedford and Cambridge and associated works to the existing railway between Oxford and Bedford – we need to do lots of planning to make sure we introduce the right kind of railway.
 This includes the route the railway takes, where stations will be located and lots of other considerations like where to build train depots and how to protect the environment.